galaxyyao/Ukagaka/README.md

 3. Drag & drop control
 Drag & drop control comes from http://www.codeproject.com/Articles/20483/Drag-and-Drop-Windows-Form-Controls-Design-UI-at-R, which is under The Code Project Open License (CPOL).

-.NET Framework 4.0 and Windows Installer 3.5 is required for running.
+Windows environment and .NET Framework 4.0 is required for running.

 My contact:
 galaxy.yao[at]gmail.com